MedSolut AG

 Test the quality of your FFP mask

 • The fire test is also an indicator of the quality of your mask.
-High-quality FFP masks do not burn because they are made of non-flammable materials.
+High quality FFP masks do not burn because they are made of non-flammable materials.
 Cheap masks, on the other hand, burn like blazes.

 Applicable standards for filtering half masks

-Every filtering half mask must meet the requirements of the European Standard EN 149 Respiratory protective devices Filtering half masks to protect against particles Requirements, testing and marking.
-The current German version of this standard is EN 1492001 + A1: 2009.
-Because FFP masks are part of personal protective equipment (PPE), the requirements of the Ordinance on Personal Protective Equipment apply.
-In this regard, Regulation (EU) 2016/425 applies.
+Every filtering half mask must meet the requirements of the European standard EN 149 "Respiratory protective devices - Filtering half masks to protect against particles - Requirements, testing and marking".
+The current German version of said standard is "EN 1492001 + A1: 2009".
+Because FFP masks belong to personal protective equipment (PPE), the requirements of the "Ordinance on Personal Protective Equipment" apply.
+In this respect, Regulation (EU) 2016/425 applies.
+In addition, you should always take into account the different hazard symbols.
 For FFP masks, DIN EN 149 refers, among other things, to the filter passage and the so-called fit leakage.
-This is caused by possible leaks between the user's face and the sealing line of the mask.
-The total leakage values of the masks in accordance with DIN EN 149 are as follows:
+This is caused by possible leakage between the user's face and the sealing line of the mask.
+The total leakage values of the masks based on DIN EN 149 are as follows:

-• For FFP2 masks, the value is a maximum of 8 per cent.
+• For FFP2 masks, the value is a maximum of 8 percent.

 Correct use of filtering half masks